Overclock-Validator/shredcaster/README.md

 # Shredcaster

-"Shredcaster is a lightweight utility that lets any Solana full node (validator, RPC, or Mithril verifying node) forward Turbine (TVU) packets to arbitrary UDP listeners.
+Shredcaster is a lightweight utility that lets any Solana full node (validator, RPC, or Mithril verifying node) forward Turbine (TVU) packets to arbitrary UDP listeners.
 Compared to existing open-source solutions, it offers several key improvements, including:

 ## Proposed Architecture